This Chatbot Can Help Immigrants Who Work In Tech

 For now, Visabot isn’t doing regular H-1B applications, only H-1B transfers, and the pros at Visabot’s partner law firms still check its work.
 But Goldman says regular H-1B applications will be available soon, though not by this year’s April 3 deadline.

-Visabot — which already offers tourist visa extensions, artist visas, and help with DACA — works kind of like TurboTax: the algorithm walks applicants through the application process with a series of questions.
-First, you select which type of visa fits your needs, and then provide Visabot with information about you — where you live, went to school, where you work, etc.
+Visabot — which already offers tourist visa extensions, artist visas, and help with DACA — works kind of like TurboTax: The algorithm walks applicants through the application process with a series of questions.
+First, you select which type of visa fits your needs, and then provide Visabot with information about you — where you live, where you went to school, where you work, etc.

 Visabot then asks you to upload the necessary documents, and even sends notifications when deadlines creep up.
 “It’s going to be kind of like a lawyer, but better, because it’s a machine, so there’s no mistakes,” said Goldman.
 While some think it’s too risky, about half of the lawyers Goldman talks to say their jobs could be made a easier by artificial intelligence.